enatsek/x386.org/filecompression.md

 ```

 ### 5.2.
 Usage

 Compress a file
-(File zip file is created in the current dir, original file stays there)
+(Zip file is created in the current dir, original file stays there)

 ```
 zip f11.zip /tmp/testdir/d1/f11